ATTX-project/ATTX-project.github.io/attx_project/Provisioning-ATTX-Components-on-CSC-Open-Stack-cPouta.md

 $ sudo apt-get install ansible
 ```

 ## 2. Upload and edit Ansible's configuration files

-Via SFTP or SCP, transfer the contents of  <github_repo_link> to your instance in cPouta with the floating public IP address (e.g. "attx-stack-1"), namely to the instance that you have set up as the Ansible control node for this exercise.
+Via SFTP or SCP, transfer the contents of `<github_repo_link>` to your instance in cPouta with the floating public IP address (e.g. `attx-stack-1`), namely to the instance that you have set up as the Ansible control node for this exercise.

 The list of the files is: